rbhomale17/rbhomale17/README.md

 ### 🔹 Software Engineer @ NeuralHQ Technologies
 *Jan 2024 – Present | Bengaluru*

+Experienced Backend Developer with a strong foundation in building scalable server-side applications and a passion for creating innovative solutions.
+Currently working as a Software Engineer at NeuralHQ, specializing in developing robust APIs with expertise in microservices architecture and AI integration.

+**Key Responsibilities & Achievements:**
+- Design and develop scalable microservices architecture from conception to production deployment
+- Owned Design and development of scalable backend infrastructure for high-impact projects including Hasiru Rakshaka (tree monitoring system) and tunnel and landmine detection system, showcasing backend technical leadership
+- Build and maintain robust server-side applications and APIs using Node.js, Express.js, Python, FastAPI, and Flask
+- Architect and manage database systems including PostgreSQL, MongoDB, and Redis for optimal performance and scalability
+- Deploy and manage cloud infrastructure on Google Cloud Platform with CI/CD pipelines
+- Implement security best practices including JWT-based authentication and role-based access control

 **Key Projects:**
-- **🤖 AI Agent "Sean" (Fintech)**: Contributed to a microservices-based AI Agent automating credit card-related customer queries.
-The agent used personalised SOPs and customer account data to resolve requests (e.g., bill inquiries, payments, card blocking) and escalated complex cases to human agents.
+- **🤖 AI Agent "Sean" (Fintech Customer Support)**:
+  - Implemented a microservices-based AI Agent automating credit card-related query resolution.
+Utilized complex SOPs and transactional data to resolve card-related queries and escalated complex cases.

-  Developed authentication and identity management microservices, including PostgreSQL schema design, JWT-based REST APIs, and role-based access control, enabling secure access to financial data across services.
+  - Developed authentication and identity management microservices with PostgreSQL schema design, JWT-based REST APIs, and role-based access control.
+  - Reduced average query resolution time by ~60%
-- **🍷 AI Sommelier Agent**: Built a conversational assistant that engages users to understand their wine preferences (varietal, taste, budget, food pairing, etc.) and recommends wines from inventory with purchase links.
-Implemented backend logic for dialogue flow, preference extraction, and inventory integration using Node.js, Express.js, PostgreSQL, and LLM APIs.
+- **🍷 AI Sommelier Agent (Wine Discovery Assistant)**:
+  - Built a conversational assistant that engages users to understand wine preferences and recommends wines from inventory with purchase links.
+  - Implemented backend logic for dialogue flow, preference extraction, and inventory integration using Python, Flask, MongoDB, and LLM APIs
+- **🛡️ Tunnel & Landmine Detection (Defense System)**:
-- **🛡️ Defense System**: Defence system for detecting underground tunnels and landmines using drone/rover-collected GPR data analysed by an ML pipeline and visualised on a real-time mission dashboard.
+  - Developed a defence system for detecting underground tunnels and landmines using drone/rover-collected GPR data.

-  Architected and developed the FastAPI-based backend from scratch as the communication hub between frontend, ML services, and drone systems, designing API contracts and implementing real-time mission management, GPR detection data transfer and PostgreSQL integration.
+  - Architected and developed the FastAPI-based backend as the communication hub between frontend, ML services, and drone systems, implementing real-time mission management and GPR detection data transfer
+- **🌳 Hasiru Rakshaka (Tree Monitoring System)**:
-- **🌳 Hasiru Rakshaka**: Designed and deployed the entire backend system using Node.js and PostgreSQL for BBMP's "Hasiru Rakshaka" initiative, which tracks tree plantation drives across Bengaluru.
-The platform enables users to record plantation activities and monitor the health of over 100,000+ planted saplings.
+  - Designed and deployed the entire backend system using Node.js and PostgreSQL for BBMP's initiative tracking tree plantation drives across Bengaluru.
+  - The platform enables monitoring of over 100,000+ planted saplings

 ---